catamold/raspberrypi-projects/Synchronizing_Files/README.md

 `hostname -I`

-**Optional** Create a user and modify the user's home directory to read, write and execute only.
+***Optional.*** Create a user and modify the user's home directory to read, write and execute only.
 Then login using the user credentials.

 ```
 sudo adduser ftp-user-[username]
 sudo chmod 700 /home/ftp-user-[username]
 ```

+To add an existing user account to a group on your system, use the **usermod** command.
+For example, to add the user geek to the group geekgroup, use the following command:

+`sudo usermod -a -G geekgroup geek`

+List all members of a group using **/etc/group** file.

+`grep synch-drive /etc/group`

 **2.** Before we continue any further, we will need to run **Syncthing** once to generate **config** files in your user account.